 AdTurds: Can I pay in these £50 notes please?

 Not a blink, not an upwards glance, not a beat missed.
 No ‘you have to go to a place 250 miles away at a cost far in excess of the value of these notes’.
 A simple yes.

 Perhaps we deserve the services we get.
 Perhaps if we choose to bank with someone on the basis that they give me a tenner more than someone else I deserve the kind of idiotic advice I got over that fifty quid.

 This Halifax Top Cat Advert tells us everything we need to know about our glib, brainless and wilfully idiotic relationship with money.
 An easy-come-easy-go, on-tick, never-never lifestyle that is our reward for being total dicks with money for the last 30 years.

 It’s a Tory government advert; a Noughties and Tweenies Britain advert; a thoroughly stupid advert that, for some reason, thinks a bad Phil Silvers impression that was originally a parody of an army-set 50s American sitcom is a good framing device for selling mortgages.

 Then again, this is a bank that has repeatedly had its knuckles rapped for a variety of issues.
 Perhaps we really don’t care about how badly our banks behave, as long as they package it all up in a stupid advert.

-Maybe a mangy conniving cat that lives in a bin and his dimwitted apprentice really are the best mascots for Halifax.
-A bank apparently run by - and for - stupid people.
+Maybe a mangy, conniving cat that lives in a bin and his dimwitted apprentice really are the best mascots for our attitudes to money, to banking, for Halifax.
+A bank apparently run by – and for – stupid people.